MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

 There are two ways that you can offer Red Hat-based VM in Azure Stack Hub:

 - You can add offer the machine through the Azure Stack Hub Marketplace.
+    - o	Get familiar with the [Red Hat Cloud Access program](https://www.redhat.com/en/technologies/cloud-computing/cloud-access) terms.
+Enable your Red Hat subscriptions for Cloud Access at [Red Hat Subscription-Manager](https://access.redhat.com/management/cloud).
+You need to have on hand the Azure subscriptions that your Azure Stack Hub is registered with to be registered for Cloud Access.
     - Red Hat Enterprise Linux Images are a private offering on Azure Stack Hub.
 To make this offering available to your **Marketplace Management** tab, you will need to [complete a survey](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR_e32WQju3tMrgXNcUR94AVUNkJTWjdQRjc3TzFLREdGU0dIVFRUQ1JCSi4u).
+After you post the survey, it'll take 7 business days to see it in your **Add from Azure** tab within Marketplace Management.
     - For more information, see [Azure Stack Hub Marketplace overview](azure-stack-marketplace.md).
 - You can add your own custom to your Azure Stack Hub and then offer the image in the Marketplace.
     1. You will need to have Red Hat cloud access.